 Other nearby things to do in celebration of Juneteenth:

 - Visit the National Center for Civil and Human Rights in Atlanta.
 The center features thought provoking exhibits and memorable experiences that you don't want to miss.
-Although the center is closed for renovations until Fall 2025 they do offer an interactive virtual tour on their website.

 - Visit The King Center in Atlanta to learn more about the life and times of Dr. Martin Luther King, Jr.